 Pacific Glen, Seabrook's newest oceanfront neighborhood to the South features fifteen home sites, ten with direct ocean views and five "hidden coast cottages." tucked in just behind them.
 All of the Pacific Glen homes offer some of the most spectacular Pacific Ocean and Point Grenville views the Washington coast has to offer.
 Check out the Pacific Glen webinar with town founder Casey Roloff to find out what really makes this neighborhood unique.

-The oceanfront houses vary subtly from the more urban beach houses a few blocks away in the heart of town, although they are close relatives.
+Seabrook's waterfront homes vary subtly from the more urban beach houses a few blocks away in the heart of town, although they are close relatives.
 The vertically proportioned walls and tall windows in the town center help enclose and enliven the public spaces.
 At the oceanâ€™s edge the features are similar, where ocean views are maximized from each level with high picture windows, deep porches, and oceanfront balconies that blend into the endless expanse of the horizon.

 Similarly, a range of natural environments are experienced walking from the oceanâ€™s edge, over the hard glistening sand to the soft dunes, through the beach grasses, up the salal-covered slopes, through the windswept trees and finally into the town.
 That first edge of houses looking up from the beach framed by the trees is designed with great care to settle gently into this breathtaking landscape.

 In addition, the back entrances come from the lanes where cars are neatly tucked away in carriage houses and port cocheres.
 Each Oceanside House presents two inviting fronts to both the Esplanade and the lane.
-The entry lanes take on even greater importance as community spaces.
+The entry lanes are well detailed and take on even greater importance as community spaces.
 They have been carefully designed with three small plazas that widen out from the intimate lanes themselves.
 Four additional walking paths radiate out between the houses to the surrounding Esplanade.